-Mathematics (Complete one calculus sequence) MATH161,162,164,165 or MATH171,172, 173, 174

-MATH141,142,143 may be substituted for MATH161,162

-Physics (2 courses) PHYS 121, PHYS 122; or PHYS 141, PHYS 142

-Acoustics (1course) AME 233/PHYS 283
+Mathematics (Complete one calculus sequence) MATH161,162,164,165 or MATH171,172, 173, 174 MATH141,142,143 may be substituted for MTH161,162 ECE 270 or STAT 212 or STAT 213 or STAT 262 Physics (2 courses) PHYS 121, PHYS 122; PHYS 113, 114 or PHYS141, PHYS 142 Acoustics (1 course) AME 233/PHYS 283

-Other Science and Mathematics (1 course)
+Other Natural Science (1 course)

-The remaining course may be in astronomy, biology, brain and cognitive sciences, chemistry, earth and environmental sciences, mathematics, physics, or statistics.
-(PHYS 123 or higher, ASTR 111 or higher, CHEM 103 or higher, BIOL 110 or higher, EESC, 101 or higher, BCSC 110 or higher)
+The remaining course may be in astronomy, biology, brain and cognitive sciences (depends on the course and if used in a cluster - check with Dept.), chemistry, earth and environmental sciences, physics, or statistics.
+(PHY 123 or higher, AST 111 or higher, CHE 103 or higher, BIO 110 or higher, EES, 101 or higher, BCS 110 or higher)

 Basic Music Competency All AME students must take a minimum of 10 credits of music courses, either from the River Campus Music Department or at the Eastman School of Music.
 This includes 8 credits of music theory and 2 credits of musicianship.
-The minimum requirement is completion of MUSC 101 and MUSC 111, however students with appropriate background and demonstrated proficiency in music theory may begin in a higher level course such as MUSC 110 followed by MUSC111.
+The minimum requirement is completion of MUR101 and MUR111, however students with appropriate background and demonstrated proficiency in music theory may begin in a higher level course such as MUR110 followed by MUR111.
 The appropriate starting course is determined by placement exam administered by the River Campus Music Department, or for Eastman students placement in Music Theory is determined by the ESM faculty.
-To meet the musicianship requirement, students normally would complete two one-credit courses MUSC 109 and MUSC 113, 114, 115 or one 2 credit course MUSC 201 or 202.
+To meet the musicianship requirement, students normally would complete two one-credit courses MUR109 and MUR113, 114, 115 or one 2 credit course MUR 201 or 202.
 Courses taken to fulfill the AME music requirement also may be counted toward a Music Cluster to meet the general AME Humanities or Social Science cluster requirement.